-2 dead in shooting at university residence hall in Texas
+2 women killed, child hurt in shooting at Texas dormitory

-COMMERCE, Texas (AP) — Two people were killed and a third person was wounded in a shooting Monday at a dormitory at a university in Texas, police said.
+COMMERCE, Texas (AP) — Two women were killed and a child was wounded in a shooting Monday morning at a university dormitory in Texas, officials said.

-Students and employees were told to shelter in place as a precaution after the shooting at Texas A&M University-Commerce.
-The university said there were three gunshot victims at its Pride Rock residence hall, and two people were confirmed dead.
+A recommendation for students and employees to shelter in place was lifted early Monday afternoon at Texas A&M University-Commerce, and police said there appeared to be no other threats.
+Officials have not identified the suspected shooter.

-The third person was taken to a hospital.
-Classes were canceled for the day.
+University police Chief Bryan Vaughn said officers responding to a call at about 10:17 a.m. found two dead women in a room at Pride Rock residence hall on the campus in Commerce, about 65 miles (105 kilometers) northeast of Dallas.
+He said a boy about 2 years old was also in the room and was taken to a hospital, where he was in stable condition.

 Larry Cooper III, a freshman who lives in the Pride Rock residence hall, told the Dallas Morning News that he left his room Monday just before the shelter-in-place was announced.
 He said he was waiting in a friend’s room on the first floor of the residence hall.